State and Local Implementation Grant Program Frequently Asked Questions

 - Who is the state designated point of contact?

-- How are localities and tribal jurisdictions able to access the funds necessary to ensure their needs are addressed?
+- How are localities and tribes able to access the funds necessary to ensure their needs are addressed?

 - How long is the grant period?

 The period of performance for SLIGP awards is three (3) years.

 - What activities must SLIGP grant recipients complete by the end of the grant period?

 As described in the Federal Funding Opportunity, grant recipients must complete the following activities by the award end date:

 (1) establish or enhance a governance structure to consult with FirstNet;

 (2) develop procedures to ensure local and tribal representation when the state is consulting with FirstNet;

 (3) conduct education and outreach for all relevant stakeholders that will be involved in the public safety broadband network;

 (4) identify potential public safety users for FirstNet;